 What follows is an analysis of archeological evidence to understand the mystery of the missing Mundari (O) people in the Nagpur Plateau.

-The above map is a computer simulation of the landscape of sixty thousand years ago, based on altitude data.
-At that time, much of the world was covered with glaciers, and the seawater was 500 feet below the current levels.
+The above map is a computer simulation of the landscape of sixty thousand years ago, when much of the world was covered with glaciers, and the seawater was 500 feet below the current levels.